tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/keras/layers/ResidualNextState.md

 This layer concatenates all inputs, sends them through a user-supplied transformation, forms a skip connection by adding back the state of the updated graph piece, and finally applies an activation function.
-In other words, the user-supplied transformation is a residual block that modifies the state.
+In other words, the user\-supplied transformation is a residual block that modifies the state.
 The output shape of the residual block must match the shape of the state that gets updated so that they can be added.